Seattle Clean Buildings Accelerator

 Please email cleanbuildings@stillwaterenergy.com to join the program mailing list, sign-up or learn more.

-A team led by Stillwater Energy, which has experience implementing similar programs for SnoPUD and Puget Sound Energy, as well as diversity, equity, and inclusion experience in the context of strategic energy management for buildings is leading this work.
+A team led by Stillwater Energy, which has experience implementing similar programs for SnoPUD and Puget Sound Energy, as well as diversity, equity, and inclusion experience in the context of strategic energy management for buildings is leading the coaching sessions and education program implementation.

 1- Seattle's Green New Deal supports the program within the City of Seattle and has a prioritization on buildings serving frontline communities.
 Frontline communities include black people, Indigenous people, sovereign tribal nations, communities of color, immigrants, refugees, youths, elders, houseless people, disabled people, LGBTQ+ people, people with low and no income, and people who work in outdoor occupations.